Hymenocallis pygmaea

 Hymenocallis pygmaea Traub is a plant in the Amaryllidaceae found in the wild only in North Carolina and South Carolina.
-Common name is dwarf spider-lily, and it is cultivated as an ornamental in some regions.
+Common names include dwarf spider-lily and Waccamaw spider-lily, and it is cultivated as an ornamental in some regions.

 Hymenocallis pygmaea is a bulb-forming herb found in bogs and along stream banks It is considerably smaller than most other species of Hymenocallis, with a scape rarely more the 40 cm tall.
 Leaves are up to 40 cm long but rarely more than 30 mm wide.
 The umbel contains only 1 or 2 flowers, white with a green center and a lemony scent.